kelektiv/node.bcrypt.js/README.md

     * `data` - [REQUIRED] - data to compare.
     * `encrypted` - [REQUIRED] - data to be compared to.
     * `cb` - [REQUIRED] - a callback to be fired once the data has been compared. uses eio making it asynchronous.
+      * `err` - First parameter to the callback detailing any errors.
+      * `same` - Second parameter to the callback providing whether the data and encrypted forms match [true | false].

 Hash Info
 ============